 Doctor of Pedagogical sciences, Professor Foreign Languages Department, Peoples’ Friendship University of Russia, RUDN University.

-The founder and head of the Didactic School of Translation - digital training platform.
+The founder and head of the School of Didactics of Translation — digital training platform.
 Member of the Union of Translators of Russia and of the Board of the Association of Translation Teachers.

-She is the author of more than 200 scientific works in the field of translation studies and didactic translations.
+She is the author of more than 200 scientific works in the field of translation studies and translation didactics.

 An interpreter, who has worked for international organizations and has 30 years of professional experience.